Mission Statement of the Fulton County Medical Reserve Corps:

 “To serve the citizens and communities of Fulton County by providing health care, education and assistance in times of need.”

-For more information on becoming an MRC Volunteer, please contact Becky Schermond at email@example.com or 419-337-0915.
+For more information on becoming a MRC Volunteer, please contact our office at firstname.lastname@example.org or (419) 337-0915.

 The Fulton County MRC does not discriminate with regard to race, gender, ethnicity, or physical capability.